WilliamY97/LearningJournal/Web Development/Backend -Rails/RSpec -Testing/Introduction.md

   require "zombie" # requires zombie class

   describe Zombie do
-    it "is named Ash"
+    it "is named Ash" do
       zombie = Zombie.new
       zombie.name.should == 'Ash'
     end

     it "has no brains" do
       zombie = Zombie.new
-      zombie.brains.should < 1 #modifier < matcher
+      zombie.brains.should_not < 1 #modifier < matcher
     end

+    if 'is hungry' do
+      zombie = Zombie.new
+      zombie.should be_hungry
   end
 ```